otectus/nexus_client/README.md

 You can create a custom vector store provider or data loader for your data and develop a custom launcher for the application.

-See the section `Extending PyGPT / Adding a custom Vector Store provider` for more details.
+See the section `Extending Nexus / Adding a custom Vector Store provider` for more details.

 # Updates

-### Updating PyGPT
+### Updating Nexus

-**PyGPT** comes with an integrated update notification system.
+**Nexus** comes with an integrated update notification system.
 When a new version with additional features is released, you'll receive an alert within the app.

 To get the new version, simply download it and start using it in place of the old one.
 All your custom settings like configuration, presets, indexes, and past conversations will be kept and ready to use right away in the new version.